TimNagle-McNaughton/Boulder_Identification/README.md

-# This project identifies boulders in HiRISE imagery.
 ### This method is based on the proximity of an illuminated face to a shadow.

 **The full process is as follows:**